 Some of our pupils display more challenging behaviour and in these cases a much broader, longer term framework will be needed to help these pupils to progress.
-For these pupils it is vital that the function of the behaviour is analysed and an Individual Behaviour Programme (IBP) is drawn up.
+For these pupils it is vital that the function of the behaviour is analysed and an Individual Behaviour Programme (IBP) or a Behaviour Profile is drawn up.

-The IBP will be drawn up by the pupil support team and class staff during termly IBP meetings.
-The document will be signed by the Pupil Support Manager, Pupil Support Team, class staff and will be shared with parents to read and sign if agreed.
+The IBP or BP will be drawn up by the pupil support manager, behaviour team and class staff during termly IBP meetings.
+The document will be shared with the senior leadership team, signed by the behaviour team, class staff and will be shared with parents to read and sign if agreed.
 Parents are welcome to meet with the class staff and behaviour team to discuss the plan if required.